danninx/flake.nix/README.md

 > Be sure to edit the `system.stateVersion` in the host files to match whatever is in your current configuration for maximum compatability

 ### `make` aliases
+I forget where I saw these first, and for the life of me I cannot find the repository, but nixos-rebuild has some pretty long commands, I just use a Makefile in order to shorthand some stuff.

 The Makefile has commands for switching between different host configs:
 ```sh
 make <HOST>